IFRA-Cranfield/ros2_SimRealRobotControl/README.md

 <!-- INSTALLATION -->
 ## Installation

-All packages in this repository have been developed, executed and tested in an Ubuntu 22.04 machine with ROS 2 Humble.
+All packages in this repository have been developed, executed and tested in a Ubuntu 22.04 machine with ROS 2 Humble.
 Please find below all the required steps to set-up a ROS 2 Humble environment in Ubuntu and install the ROS 2-based Robot Simulation and Control packages.

 1. __Import and install ros2_RobotSimulation__: This repository is an advanced version of ros2_RobotSimulation.
 Thus, installing ros2_RobotSimulation and its resources is required.
 You can find the installation steps [here](https://github.com/IFRA-Cranfield/ros2_RobotSimulation/tree/humble).
 Please do make sure the following are properly installed:
     - Ubuntu 22.04 machine.